iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > 1st time to use app.
 Worked great and had a good Dr. Will use again<br> :date: __2020-12-20 01:18:11__

 > Very convenient and helpful.
 Doesn't take the place of in person though where tests can be run.
 Great to be able to talk to a professional about what's ailing you.<br> :date: __2020-11-25 19:45:38__

-> First time using app.
-First time I did an appointment, the doctor had to cancel due to technical issues.
-I wasnt charged for it.
-The second time I was able to get ahold of a doctor and she was very nice.
-Recommend if you are unable to make a same day appointment with doctor.<br> :date: __2020-11-18 17:10:06__

-> App is great.
-Physicians can be rude.<br> :date: __2020-10-15 02:37:32__